return42/sphkerneldoc/linux_src_doc/drivers/leds/trigger/ledtrig-cpu_c.rst

 -----------

-Emit a CPU event on a CPU core, which will trigger a binded LED to turn on or turn off.
+Emit a CPU event on a CPU core, which will trigger a bound LED to turn on or turn off.

 ..
 This file was automatic generated / don't edit.